 The lot purchased by William Gardiner had a frontage of 50 feet and had been part of a larger tract that originally had been purchased from the Commonwealth of Massachusetts on May 2, 1860, by shipping merchant and US Congressman Samuel Hooper.
 That tract extended west from the lot where 11 Commonwealth would be built to the corner of Commonwealth and Berkeley.
 Samuel Hooper and his wife, Anne (Sturgis) Hooper, built their home on the corner lot, at 27 Commonwealth.

 William Gardiner subdivided the lot into two parcels, a 30-foot lot where he had 17 Commonwealth built and a 20-foot lot to the west.
-Construction of 17 Commonwealth began in the fall of 1866 and was completed in 1867.
+On October 16, 1866, the Boston Evening Transcript reported that he had filed with the Board of Aldermen a notice of intention to build.
+Construction of 17 Commonwealth began soon thereafter and was completed in 1867.
 In March of 1867 he sold the lot to the west to Thomas, Rebecca, and Isabella L. Amory, specifying in the deed that “the front of the house first to be erected on said granted premises shall be built in conformance with plans of building designed or approved by Henry Van Brunt architect.”
 This would imply that 17 Commonwealth also was designed by Henry Van Brunt.

 Caroline Gardiner died in May of 1867, probably before 17 Commonwealth was completed.

-As originally designed, 17 Commonwealth included a structure three and one-half feet high, extending from the front wall of the house to the sidewalk, the top of which was covered by turf and the interior used for coal bins.
+As originally designed, 17 Commonwealth included a structure used for coal storage and a larder which extended from the front wall of the house to the sidewalk.
+The top was covered by turf and it was surrounded by a solid stone wall eighteen inches thick.
+The surface of the turf was three and one-half feet above the sidewalk, and the stone wall was about ten inches higher.
 This structure was in violation of the restrictions contained in deeds originally granted by the Commonwealth of Massachusetts, which required a twenty foot setback from Commonwealth Avenue, allowed only specified projections into that reserved area, and limited the width of bays which extended into the reserved area.
 William Gardiner was informed of this violation in June of 1867 by the Commissioners on Public Lands, and took no action.
 In August of 1867, the Attorney General filed legal action to compel his compliance, and in May of 1875, the Supreme Judicial Court ordered that the structure be removed (Attorney General v.
 William H. Gardiner; 117 Mass 492).